Our Employment Solicitors are experienced in negotiating and advising on settlement agreements to protect the best interests of the employee.

 Typically, your employer will make a contribution to cover your legal fees, and this should be specified in the settlement agreement.
 However, it is ultimately the employee’s responsibility to cover the fee for independent settlement agreement advice.

 If you are an employee seeking settlement agreement legal advice, please get in touch with our experienced employment law team who are keen to help.
+You will also find more information on how we can help in our recent case study, where we explain how we helped our client settle her unfair dismissal and sex discrimination claim before the Employment Tribunal.

 Our employment team is here to help.